Cold Case Files - The Grim Sleeper Part 2

 would pretend that he was a busboy.

-The cop collects the uneaten items and takes it back to the back where it's packaged up
+and takes it back to the back

-and transported directly to our laboratory.
+to our laboratory.

-It was going to take two to three days to get the analysis done.
+It was going to take two to three days

-On day three, we get the call, this is him.
+On day three, we get the call

+call, this is him.
+It's a match.
 The DNA from all the victims match him.

-and while he's behind bars, they search his house.
+Police arrest Franklin, and while he's behind bars, they search his house.

 We took eight handguns, a shotgun, a rifle out of the location.
+We knew we were looking for,

+in particular, a 25 caliber weapon.
 Well, we happened to find, I believe, three of them.

 We're extracting pegboard walls and some drywall.
+No stone goes unturned.

 Every nook and cranny is going to get examined.

-They found hundreds of different stolen car parts
+They found hundreds of different stolen car parts in the back of his house.

-It essentially looked like he was running a chop shop
+It essentially looked like he was running a chop shop out of his backyard,

-with stolen vehicles and parts and things like that.
+stolen vehicles and parts and things like that.

-The discovery of stolen car parts solves another mystery.
+The discovery of stolen car parts solves another mystery,

-Why investigators could never find that distinct orange Pinto
+why investigators could never find that distinct orange pinto

-Anitria Washington had described in 1988.
+and Nietzreau Washington had described in 1988.

 He dealt with a lot of cars and he didn't register them.

-Friends of his had mentioned that he used to drive around in a orange-colored Pinto
+Friends of his had mentioned that he used to drive around

-and then all of a sudden it just disappeared.
+in a orange-colored pinto and then all of a sudden it just disappeared.

 When we went into his garage,

-a team had found a collection of photographs
+A team had found a collection of photographs that was hidden behind a wall.

 We continued digging and uncovering hundreds of photographs,